Suireyha/RPGrid/README.md

 - Add win/loss screen
 - Add ability to move around(low priority)
 - ~~Fix bug where hovering below bottom right corner of the grid gets index out of bounds error (non-fatal, just annoying)~~
+- Add a turn queue (ordered list of characters or make characters recursive so that it points to next character in turn)

 ### General project requirements: